Divi/vagrant-bootstrap/README.md

 ## Step 2 :

+Add to your `web/app_dev.php` (line ~14) & `web/config.php` (line ~9) the IP exclusion `10.0.2.2` because your host is not the localhost.

+## Step 3 :

-Please, edit your AppKernel.php, replace "appname" with your application name (it must be the same of the `APPLICATION_NAME` parameter in the file "parameters.sh" !).
+Only if you have performance issue, please edit your AppKernel.php, replace "appname" with your application name (it must be the same of the `APPLICATION_NAME` parameter in the file "parameters.sh" !).
 For more information about this fix, please read : http://www.whitewashing.de/2013/08/19/speedup_symfony2_on_vagrant_boxes.html
 ```php
 <?php